Energy in Lithuania

 Lithuania is a net energy importer.
-Primary energy use in Lithuania was 98 TWh, or 29 TWh per million people in 2009.
+In 2019 Lithuania used around 11.4 TWh of electricity after producing just 3.6 TWh.

 Systematic diversification of energy imports and resources is Lithuania's key energy strategy.

 Long-term aims were defined in the National Energy Independence strategy in 2012 by Lietuvos Seimas.

 It was estimated that strategic energy independence initiatives will cost €6.3–7.8 billion in total and provide annual savings of €0.9-1.1 billion.